 Egypt has handed over the bodies of 19 Israeli soldiers who were killed on the suez Front during the 1973 Middle East War.

-Egypt has handed over the bodies of 19 Israeli soldiers who were killed on the suez Front during the 1973 Middle East War.
+Background: Egypt has handed over the bodies of 19 Israeli soldiers who were killed on the suez Front during the 1973 Middle East War.
 The bodies were returned to Israel at Khirba, a small desert village, inside the buffer zone held by the United Nations.
 The handover took place on the initiative of the Egyptian government a more that has been interpreted as a sign of good faith, emphasising Egypt's wish to begin peace talks with Israel.

 SYNOPSIS: The ceremony in Northern Siani was held with full Egyptian, United Nations and Israeli military honours.
 The bodies of the 19 Israeli soldier were reportedly discovered last week during work to widen and deepen the Suez Canal.